-As a charter school authorizer, the SPCSA is responsible for holding SPCSA-sponsored charter schools accountable for meeting academic, financial and organizational performance standards.
+As a charter school authorizer, the SPCSA is responsible for holding SPCSA-sponsored charter schools accountable for meeting academic, financial, and organizational performance standards.
 In instances in which an SPCSA-sponsored school is not meeting expectations, the SPCSA responds with appropriate intervention.
 This may include issuing a notice to a school, and the SPCSA generally employs a three-tiered system of intervention.
 The first tier is a Notice of Concern which may be issued for weak financial, organizational or academic performance.
 Typically, if a school that was previously performing above 3-stars receives a 1- or 2-star rating, that school is issued a Notice of Concern.
-The second tier is a Notice of Breach which may be issued for a) continued evidence and/or significant evidence of weak financial, academic or organizational performance, b) failure to make substantial progress towards remedying previously identified concern, or c) failure to comply with applicable laws, regulations and/or the terms of the charter contract.
+The second tier is a Notice of Breach which may be issued for a) continued evidence and/or significant evidence of weak financial, academic, or organizational performance, b) failure to make substantial progress towards remedying previously identified concern, or

+&lt;sup>6 This school was initially approved to open in 2023-24.
+The SPCSA Board voted to approve a deferred opening at its meeting on c) failure to comply with applicable laws, regulations and/or the terms of the charter contract.
 Typically, a school that receives a second consecutive rating below 3-stars is issued a Notice of Breach.
-At each of these levels of intervention, the SPCSA closely monitors the progress of school operating under a Notice of Concern or a Notice of Breach.
+At each of these levels of intervention, the SPCSA may require the charter school to take certain actions, such as submit and implement an improvement plan.
+The SPCSA closely monitors the progress of school operating under a Notice of Concern or a Notice of Breach.
 The third tier is a Notice of Intent to Revoke which will initiate the process to terminate a school contract and close a school.
 A Notice of Intent to Revoke may be issued in instances such as persistent low performance, and/or circumstances that undermine the health and safety of students.